Nicolai-98/VataProductivity/README.rst

 `The BeeWare Project`_. **If you want to see more tools like Briefcase, please consider** `becoming a financial member of BeeWare`_.

 Productivity app for dynamic minds.
+Current workflow (just messing around):
+    Add activities by using the add activites button.
+    Show the activites stored in the db by clicking the show activities button.
+    Select an activity to track your time by clicking on it Click the Update and save button to update the time of the current activity with the tracked value.

 SETUP on windows
 1. Setup your venv.